HydraJS/hydrajs-testing-helper/README.md

 # hydrajs-testing-helper

 Is a testing extension helper that add some helper methods to make easy test all Hydra modules.
-## Requirements
-You will need to load it after the import of Hydra.js in your code.

 ## Install